decentriq/avato-python-client-training/README.md

 # avato-training
+Python client library for Training instance of the Avato platform.

 ## Prerequisites
 You need to have Python >=3.7 installed (check using `python --version`) and internet access.

 ## Installation

 Execute the following steps in the `avato-python-client-training` folder.